ladeiko/mysql-in-docker/README.md

 ```

-or if you want to you storage:
+or if you want to use storage:

 ```
 const MySqlContainer  = require('mysql-in-docker');